-Seeing the Event Log from a Different Computer: As noted above, the easiest way to see the event log is to be logged into the computer where MainBoss Service is running.
+the event log is to be logged into the computer where MainBoss Service is running.
 However, you can see the event log from a different computer provided the following are true:

-- □ You must have Windows Administrator privileges on the computer where MainBoss Service is running.
-(You do not need Windows Administrator privileges on the computer where you're logged in.) - □ The computer where MainBoss Service is installed must have file sharing turned on.
-For instructions on how to turn on file-sharing for a computer, see File-Sharing on page 60. - □ The Remote Registry service must be running on the computer where MainBoss Service is installed.
+You must have Windows Administrator privileges on the computer where MainBoss Service is running.
+(You do not need Windows Administrator privileges on the computer where you're logged in.)

+The computer where MainBoss Service is installed must have file sharing turned on.
+For instructions on how to turn on file-sharing for a computer, see File-Sharing on page 61.

+The Remote Registry service must be running on the computer where MainBoss Service is installed.
 (On some systems, this service is turned on by default; in others, it's turned off.)